TrailsofGold/whitepaper/docs/tokenomics/fees_and_taxes.md

 The gas price varies over time, as it mostly depends on network usage.

-Player is only subject to network fees when minting a pirate, ship or item
+Player is only subject to network fees when minting a ship or item.

-?> Reward distribution is directly charged to the game

-## Mint tax

-No mint tax is planned so far.
-All collected coins will be sent to the treasury contract, for later dispatch.
+?> When minting a new pirate from the app, the payement system checks the player wallet balance, and if necessary, sends a few MATIC as subsidy for network fees.